As Lebanon Reels From Israeli Attacks, the Future Is Murky for a Wounded Hezbollah

 Reporting from Istanbul

 Swaths of southern Lebanon are smoldering ruins.
 Highways are clogged with thousands fleeing the possibility of an even bigger war between Israel and Hezbollah.
-As towns and villages prepared for funerals on Tuesday, Lebanon was just beginning to grapple with the fallout from its deadliest day in decades.
+As towns and villages held funerals on Tuesday, Lebanon was just beginning to grapple with the fallout from its deadliest day in decades.

 A vast wave of Israeli airstrikes on Monday targeting parts of the country where Hezbollah holds sway killed hundreds of people and plunged Lebanon into a deep state of uncertainty over what Israel would do next, how deeply the militia had been damaged and what sort of response its remaining forces could muster.